dmcphers/SWG_intro_to_web_development/README.md

 # Software Guild Intro to Web Development class
-This is a repo for my work for my Intro to Web Development class at the Software Guild Bootcamp
+This is my repo for the Intro to Web Development class at the Software Guild Bootcamp